SvetlanaStoycheva/react-PlatForma-store/README.md

 - See the project on Netlify
 - Project is inspired by React Comfy Store project from [John Smilga's React tutorial](https://www.udemy.com/course/react-tutorial-and-projects-course/learn/lecture/23467010#content)

+- The products data is stored and controled in graphical interface Airtable.
+As a server are used serverless netlify functions.
+There are two endpoints, one for all the products and one for single product with additional data in it.
 - The online store consist of:
   - Home page with navbar, hero, featured products, special services, sign up form
   - Simple about page